 There are many varieties of garnets, but not all of them are used for jewellery production.
 Gem-quality garnets are broken into six main types:

-- Spessartite – at its best this type of garnet has a bright orange colour and unique brilliance that makes it a highly sought-after gemstone.
+- spessartine – at its best, this type of garnet has a bright orange colour and unique brilliance that makes it a highly sought-after gemstone;

 These six varieties are formally recognized names for the garnet, but they are further divided into groups depending on their trade names, colours and sources.
 Some garnets can also be a blend of two or more species.
-For example, Rhodolite garnet is a blend of pyrope and almandine.
-Malaya, also known as Imperial Garnet, is a blend of pyrope and spessartite.
+For example, rhodolite garnet is a blend of pyrope and almandine.
+Malaya or malaia garnet, also known as imperial garnet, is a blend of pyrope and spessartite.

 In general, colour variations in gemstones are caused by impurities within the host crystals.
 With garnets, it is the same story; however, in some cases, it is hard to tell which mineral causes which colour.
 It is also worth mentioning that some gemstones, including some types of garnets, get their colour from their basic chemical formula and not from an added impurity.

-As in the case of all gemstones, rare coloured garnets are the most expensive.
-Some of the rarest colour garnets are the rich orange-red Spessartine, also known as Mandarin, and the trio of rich greens, Tsavorite, Demantoid and Uvarovite.
-However, the most highly valued type is the Colour-Change Garnet from Madagascar and Tanzania, which appears blue in daylight and red or purple under artificial light.
+As in the case of all gemstones, rare-coloured garnets are the most expensive.
+Some of the rarest colour garnets are the rich orange-red spessartine, also known as mandarin garnet, and the trio of rich greens, tsavorite, demantoid and uvarovite.
+However, the most highly valued type is the colour-change garnet from Madagascar and Tanzania, which appears blue in daylight and red or purple under artificial light.
 Plain blue garnets do not exist.

 As a general rule, garnets with fewer incisions are more valuable.
 A typical garnet should be eye-clean; blemishes and inclusions are not that tolerated.